Party4Bread/URMQTT/readme.rst

 Features
 --------

-aMQTT implements the full set of `MQTT 3.1.1`_ protocol specifications and provides the following features:
+urmqtt implements the full set of `MQTT 3.1.1`_ protocol specifications and provides the following features:

 - Support QoS 0, QoS 1 and QoS 2 messages flow
 - Client auto-reconnection on network lost